XiaoxiaoLi/getWikipediaMetaData/README.md

 To run this script, you have to have perl, and the perl module [Parse::MediaWikiDump](http://en.wikipedia.org/wiki/Wikipedia:Computer_help_desk/ParseMediaWikiDump) installed.

 ###### Build Lucene index
 `BuildWikiIndex.java` builds the lucene index for the pre-processed dump.
 The argument `luceneRoute` specifies where to store the generated Lucene index.
 The argument `inputCleanWikiFile` is the route of the input pre-processed wikipedia dump.
 It indexes three fields in the wikipedia dump, *title*, *category*, and *text*.
+You need to run this before querying the index.
+Each time you run it will wipe out the old index that you had and generate new ones, so remember to back up the indexes if you need them.

+###### Query the Lucene index
+`queryIndex.java` queries the generated lucene index.
+The argument `query` is the term that you want to search in the lucene index.
+It will print the title and category information of all the hits(pages) for this query.
+You can specify which field to search for the term in
+`  	QueryParser parser = new QueryParser(Version.LUCENE_36, "title",
+				new StandardAnalyzer(Version.LUCENE_36));`
+Here the *title* argument indicates that lucene will search for your query in the *title* field of the pages.
+You can also set the field to be *category* or *text*.